The Perfect Place To Stay in Perugia – Hotel Gio

 I also liked the free in-room wi-fi and readily available laptops in the foyer – a useful touch that’s not always available in Italian hotels.

-The wine area is all wood, corks and barrels, but that does mean there’s lots of brown – which can make it feel a bit dark.
+The wine area is all wood, corks and barrels, but that does mean there’s lots of brown.

 The bathrooms are fine but nothing fancy, and you probably won’t be pilfering the bath-time goodies on offer which are generic and serviceable rather than luxe.